 Travis is a Chartered Accountant with over 15 years of experience working with non-profit organizations and small and medium-sized business to help them improve their bottom line.
 He moved to the Island in 2008 to raise his children in a better community and is now looking forward to giving back to the community through United Way.

 Bonnie has a love for people and relationship building.
 Her travels all over the world have given her a better understanding of other cultures and sparked an interest in her own French Canadian culture.
 She went on to relearn French and learn sign language.
 She now works with the deaf or hard of hearing in the community.
 She believes in giving back to the community by sharing her skills through the United Way.

-John has been in the central Island area for 34 years.
+John has been in the Central Island area for more than 35 years.
 He is married with four children and nine grandchildren.
 John is also on the board of the Mid-Island Coop.
 His hobbies are gourmet cooking, brewing fine reds and volunteering for local events.
 He is currently an executive of the Nanaimo, Duncan & District Labour Council and the Local Steelworkers (USW 1-1937).
 One of John's main focuses is that, "I would like to see greater workplace participation in our local United Way."

 Andrea has a keen interest in local, provincial, federal, and global issues and is proud to be part of a progressive community of activists.
 As president of the Campbell River, Courtenay & District Labour Council for 8 years, she has organized numerous Labour Day picnics, support rallies, and resource fairs for the Union Protein Project and various other events.
 Since 2011 she has also been president of the North Island NDP Constituency Association and worked on both provincial and federal campaigns as voter contact and GOTV organizer.